nogibjj/Eric_Ortega_Rodriguez_Mini_Project_7/README.md

 - **Git**: A Git/github account is needed to clone the repository
 - **CI/CD**: GitHub Actions setup for the CI/CD pipeline

-A way to verify if Rust and Cargo are installed by running:
+A way to verify if Rust and Cargo are installed is you can run the following commands:
 ```bash
 rustc --version
 cargo --version